The MDC Team

 My career path has been a winding, curving, interesting road on which I’ve toured people around historic homes, driven sightseeing trolleys through St. Augustine, welcomed visitors at Walt Disney World, and instructed people to stretch and bend themselves into various yoga poses.
 A native Ohioan who was fortunate enough to grow up with a second family home in New Smyrna, I moved to Florida permanently in 2012 and began volunteering and then working at MDC.
 I do have my official duties of course, but if you happen to see a chick in a mermaid tail around here, that’s probably me too.
 In fact, some people know me first and foremost as Mermaid Traci.

 In addition to the above I am a mommy to a feline furbaby and a tankful of freshwater fishies, and I spend absolutely as much time as I can with my husband, Scott.
-I am a lover of theme parks, camping, music, history, and exploring interesting and quirky places.
-Odds are if you can’t find me I’m very likely with Scott either wandering around EPCOT or at home laughing hysterically at episodes of MST3K.
+I am a lover of theme parks, camping, music, movies, history, and exploring interesting and quirky places.
+Odds are if you can’t find me I’m very likely with Scott either people-watching somewhere or at home laughing hysterically at episodes of MST3K.

 - Florida Master Naturalist Program – Coastal Systems Certified